hyng3000/Structure/README.md

 ## An app to track your workouts 💪

 Structure is an android app written in Kotlin, utilising Jetpack Compose.
 You can build, your own workouts and track your progress while you get stronger.
-This app uses Room to store data in an SQL database and uses Kotlin Coroutines and Flows to retrieve data asynchronously.
+This app uses Room to store data in an SQL database and Kotlin Coroutines and Flows to retrieve data asynchronously.
+This app demonstrates MVVM archetecture and Android's reccommended Repository patteern.
 This is the minimum viable product for this SAS idea and has many features yet to come.
 Such as:

   -> a timer function